Jpisnice/mssql-docker-persistent/README.md

 ## Troubleshooting

-### Container won't start
+### Container won't start or is in a restart loop

+- **Permission Errors (`Access is denied.`):** The container might not have permission to write to the mounted volumes.
+Ensure that `user: "0:0"` is set in the `docker-compose.yml` file to run the container as root.
+- **Build Errors:** If the Docker build fails, it could be due to issues with package installation.
+Ensure that `gnupg` is installed and that the correct Ubuntu version is specified in the `Dockerfile` for the Microsoft package repository.
-- Check if the password meets complexity requirements
+- **Password Complexity:** Ensure the `MSSQL_SA_PASSWORD` meets the complexity requirements.
-- Ensure port 1433 is not already in use
+- **Port Conflicts:** Make sure port 1433 is not already in use on your host machine.
-- Check Docker logs: `docker-compose logs mssql`
+- **Check Logs:** Always check the container logs for specific error messages: `docker-compose logs mssql`

 ### Can't connect to SQL Server

-- Verify the container is running: `docker ps`
+- **Container Status:** Verify the container is running with `docker ps`.
-- Check if the port is accessible: `telnet localhost 1433`
+- **Port Accessibility:** Check if the port is accessible from your host: `telnet localhost 1433`.
-- Verify credentials and connection string
+- **Credentials:** Double-check the server name, username, and password in your connection string.

-### Data not persisting
-- Ensure volumes are properly mounted
-- Check volume permissions
-- Verify volume paths in docker-compose.yml

-## License

-This project uses Microsoft SQL Server, which requires accepting the Microsoft SQL Server End-User License Agreement.